nmilsteinuma/DACSS601August2021/README.md

 ## Create a new R Project for the Course

-Create a new R project, using the copied github URL. [[Need instructions]]
+Create a new R project, using the copied github URL.
+See video for more detailed instructions.

 ## R Package Requirements